NeCTAR-RC/tutorials/_kubernetes-advanced/02-gateway.md

    +---------------------+--------------------------------------+
    ```

-1. Create EnvoyProxy and EnvoyGateway, please use the IP address from step 1 for loadBalancerIP.
+1. Create EnvoyProxy and GatewayClass, please use the IP address from step 1 for loadBalancerIP.

    ```
    ---